 AQUAMARINE AND AMETHYST- THE POPULAR GEMSTONES

 Amethyst and aquamarines are used in both designer and costume jewellery .
 Amethysts and aquamarines and among two of the most popular of the gemstones .
 Aquamarine is a variety of precious beryl and comes in varying hues from light blue to green.
 It is found most commmonly in Brazil where there are large deposits available.
 Amethyst is a purple variety of quartz and one of the most popular of the quartz varieties.
 The name amethyst comes from the greek and means "not drunken".
-For examples of beautiful aquamarine and amethyst jewellery have a look at www.modernvintagestyle.co.uk/collections/gemstone-jewellery
+For examples of beautiful aquamarine and amethyst jewellery have a look at the gemstone necklaces, and gemstone earrings at www.modernvintagestyle.co.uk/collections/gemstone-jewellery

 Silver Jewellery World